-Employees at larger companies are getting some eye-opening news when they open their W-2 statements from their employers listing their 2012 income.
+Employees at larger companies are getting some eye-opening news in the W-2 statements they are receiving this month listing their 2012 income.

-The health overhaul law required employers to report information on the total cost of employer-sponsored health insurance coverage.
+The health overhaul law required employers to add a line reporting the total cost of employer-sponsored health-insurance coverage.
 “To some, it will be a surprise, perhaps even a shock,” Robert Pear reports in a New York Times piece, “To Open Eyes, W-2s List Cost of Providing a Health Plan.”